odoran/asgn5/README.md

      the line closes

      Implementation Step:
-     I will have to save the timestamp at the time the user submits a time stamp and concatenate it to the answer string.
+     I will have to save the timestamp at the time the user submits a timestamp and concatenate it to the answer string.

 4. Research all the times the lines closes and varies by day

      Motivation:
-     Generate a time stamp that specifies the day of the week, not just the date.
+     Generate a timestamp that specifies the day of the week, not just the date.
 This is important because during the weekdays the lines are closed at different times than the weekend.

      Implementation Step:
-     I will then have to transform the time stamp in order to also specify the day of the week, so that the closing time for that line is accurate.
-For example, on weekends, the lines close earlier.
+     I will then have to transform the timestamp in order to also specify the day of the week, so that the closing time for that line is accurate.
 I plan on organizing the closing times by hard coding in the information into a nested map.

 ## Testing
 1. Test that a user can register for the same line with a different time
-2. Test that when the user asks the line time, the user gets an answer with no wait time
+2. Test that when the user asks the wait time, the user gets the most recent report submission
 3. Test that the time stamp sent is correct
-4. Test that the closing time is correct
+4. Test that the closing time is correct for every day of week
+5. Test that if a no time has every been registered for the line a user is asking for, they get a message saying so.

 ## Maintenance and Sustainability